AshishKumar4/Aqeous/README.md

 >__Kernel Code resides in Kernel directory, FASM directory contains FASM source ported for AqeousOS, Custom C Library for user programs in LibC including a test program__

+Extremely Sorry guys, this outdated code only works for Cygwin Windows based systems, May not compile under POSIXs systems due to Utter Carelessness shown at the coder's side, creating a ton of case senstivity issues in file includes.
 The ZIP File contains these two files:
 * _hdd.img_